croedel/MTECmqtt/README.md

 * Request to export CSV instead of human readable (`-c`)
 * Write output to a file (`-f FILENAME`)

-### Home Assistant dashboard
-For users of Home Assistant, you can find a dashboard with all the Inverter data in the `templates` directory: `hass-dashboard.yaml`.

-### EVCC config
+### Templates
+In the `templates` directory you can find some more useful templates:
+* `hass-dashboard.yaml`: A dashboard which visualizes all Inverter data within Home Assistant.
-In the `templates` directory, you can also find a snippet how to integrate your Inverter into EVCC: `evcc.yaml`
+* `evcc.yaml`: A yaml snippet shich shows how to integrate your Inverter into evcc.
+* `mtec_mqtt.service`: A template which shows how to create a systemctl service running `mtec_mqtt.py`